henryleberre/RAS/README.md

+# RAS : Remote Acces Software

+This project enables you to send commands to another pc and receive the output of that command remotly.
+This also enables you transfer files

+Made by MathIsSimple
+Made to be used along with ssh

-# Warning
+### Warning

 I have created this project to learn about custom encoding and python sockets, this projected isn't made to be used with maliscious intent and should be used in my opinion like ssh is.

 Only use this on your own computer(s) or with authorisation!

-# INFO

-Made by MathIsSimple
-Made to be used along with ssh

 ### Features